-The baby food industry (Specialised Nutrition Europe) argued as it usually does wherever standards are set that a ‘history of safe use’ is sufficient: “We strongly feel a different risk assessment approach should be applied for additives that also have a function and a long history of use as a permitted nutritional substance in formulas for infants, including infants below 16 weeks of age.”
+The baby food industry (Specialised Nutrition Europe) argued, as it usually does, that wherever standards are set a ‘history of safe use’ is sufficient: “We strongly feel a different risk assessment approach should be applied for additives that also have a function and a long history of use as a permitted nutritional substance in formulas for infants, including infants below 16 weeks of age.”

 However such arguments were dismissed by EFSA, saying that “a presumption of safety based on traditional uses has been accepted under certain conditions eg for botanical preparations, but is not suitable for the risk assessment of food for infants”.

 EFSA says tests are needed if substances are intentionally added and systematically available.
 It argues that tests should look at the effect on the reproductive and immune system, as well as the developing nervous system.
 EFSA stresses the importance of human data